How To Create A One-Page Website

 Start by getting extremely clear about the goal of your website.
 Ask yourself: What do you want visitors to do once they land on your page?

 Are you promoting a service, showcasing your work, selling a product, or announcing an event?
 The purpose determines everything from layout to design choices.
 With a one-page site, focus is crucial.

-Since you only have one scrollable page to tell your story, knowing the end goal will help you prioritize what content, sections, and visuals are essential to achieve the desired action from your audience.
+Since you have only one scrollable page to tell your story, knowing the end goal will help you prioritize which content, sections, and visuals are essential to drive the desired action from your audience.
 Write down your goal clearly before moving forward.

 Step 2: Plan Your Content Structure